 - 3 cloves of garlic - minced

 - Heat a generous glug of oil in large sauté pan over medium heat.
 Add the onions and a pinch of salt, and cook for about 10 minutes, until translucent.
 Add the mushrooms and another pinch of salt.
 If your large pan is still not large enough to fit all the mushrooms, add them in batches, they will cook down significantly.
-Cook for another 10-15 minutes, until all the liquid released by the mushrooms evaporates.
+Cook for another 10-15 minutes, adding the garlic about halfway, until all the liquid released by the mushrooms evaporates.
 Store refrigerated in an air-tight container.

 2) Cook the Chickpeas and Vegetables for the Mash + Make Veggie Broth all in one go

 I love this step so much.
 Cooking beans (don’t forget to soak them overnight) is such a perfect opportunity to also make delicious, homemade veggie broth, and maybe even to boil a few vegetables for another dish in the process (which only further deepen the broth flavor).
 Here, we are cooking chickpeas for the Chickpea Mushroom Minestrone, boiling potatoes and parsnips for the Potato-Parsnip Mash and magically making a very flavorful broth in the meantime.
 The broth will be used in the Mushroom Alfredo Sauce and the Chickpea Mushroom Minestrone.

 - 1 cup chickpeas - soaked overnight in purified water with a splash of apple cider vinegar

 - 2 medium-large potatoes, Russet or Yukon Gold - peeled and cut into large chunks

 - 2 large parsnips - peeled and cut into large chunks